 "NEXRAD is used to warn the people of the United States about dangerous weather and its location.
-Meteorologists can now warn the public to take shelter with more notice than any previous radar.
+Meteorologists can now warn the public to take shelter with more notice than with any previous radar.
 There are 158 operational NEXRAD radar systems deployed throughout the United States and at selected overseas locations.
-The maximum range of the NEXRAD radar is 250 nautical miles.
 The NEXRAD network provides significant improvements in severe weather and flash flood warnings, air traffic safety, flow control for air traffic, resource protection at military bases, and management of water, agriculture, forest, and snow removal."

-Both time-series and Archive II data are used extensively by the EOL NEXRAD research group.
-These data sources include numerous operational NEXRADs around the country, the National Severe Storm Laboratory's (NSSL) research and development NEXRAD radar (KOUN), and NCAR/EOL's S-PolKa Radar.
+Time-series and Archive II data are used extensively by the EOL NEXRAD research group.
+These data sources include numerous operational NEXRADs around the country, the National Severe Storms Laboratory (NSSL) research and development NEXRAD radar (KOUN), and S-Pol.